kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 $$
 In our case, both conditions hold, and we may simply say that _multiplication is distributive over addition for the reals_.

 A mathematical object consisting of a set with two binary operations having the above properties is called a [field](https://en.wikipedia.org/wiki/Field_(mathematics)).
-We may refer to the field of real numbers.
+The real numbers constitute a field.

 ## Associativity of multiplication